ericjphillips/frontend-nanodegree-neighborhood-map/README.md

 # Vermont Breweries: An Interactive Map
-This is a single page application integrating information from several third-party APIs.
+This is a single page application integrating information from Google Maps and two third-party APIs.
 A list of breweries in the state of Vermont is retrieved from [BreweryDB](http://www.brewerydb.com/), which are then added to a map.
 A list view and filter are provided.
-Info windows on the map provide detailed information on selected breweries.
+Info windows on the map provide detailed information from [Untappd](https://untappd.com/) on selected breweries.

 ## Getting Started
 ### Required Software